 - developing the JULES model so that it can be used for new areas of science, e.g. the nitrogen cycle

-- making the hydrology of land surface schemes more realistic, for example by including better representations of wetlands, dams and reservoirs.
+- making the hydrology of land surface schemes more realistic, for example by including better representations of flooding, dams and reservoirs.

 My current or recent work includes:

 - adding a representation of the terrestrial nitrogen cycle to JULES.
-This involves coupling JULES to the ECOSSE model of soil C and N processes and the FUN model of plant nitrogen uptake.
-It is hoped that this new model will eventually be implemented in UKESM, the UK's next Earth System Model being developed in a partnership between NERC and the Met Office
+This involves coupling JULES to the ECOSSE model of soil C and N processes.
+It is hoped that this new model will eventually be implemented in UKESM, the UK's next Earth System Model being developed in a partnership between NERC and the Met Office.

 1998 - present: Land surface modeller at CEH.
 Areas of activity have included: hydrology, land-atmosphere interactions, carbon and nitrogen cycles, development of JULES code and documentation.

 1994-1995: Research assistant, University of Newcastle Upon Tyne, developing a model of continental-scale hydrology.